2002 Gujarat violence: Further violence promotion by extremist groups

-Following the violence Bal Thackeray then leader of the Hindu nationalist group Shiv Sena said "Muslims are a cancer to this country.
+Following the violence Bal Thackeray, then leader of the Hindutva group Shiv Sena, said "Muslims are a cancer to this country.
 Cancer is an incurable disease.
 Its only cure is operation.
 O Hindus, take weapons in your hands and remove this cancer from your roots."
 Pravin Togadia, international president of the Vishva Hindu Parishad (VHP), said "All Hindutva opponents will get the death sentence" and Ashok Singhal, the then president of the VHP, has said that the violence in Gujarat was a "successful experiment" which would be repeated nationwide.

 The militant group Indian Mujahideen have carried out attacks in revenge and to also act as a deterrent against further instances of mass violence against Muslims.
 They also claimed to have carried out the 2008 Delhi bombings in revenge for mistreatment of Muslims, referencing the destruction of the Babri Mosque and the violence in Gujarat 2002.
 In September 2002 there was an attack on the Hindu temple of Akshardham, gunmen carried letters on their persons which suggested that it was a revenge attack for the violence that Muslims had undergone.
 In August 2002 Shahid Ahmad Bakshi, an operative for the militant group Lashkar-e-Toiba planned to assassinate Modi, Pravin Togadia of the VHP, and other members of the right wing nationalist movement to avenge the 2002 Gujarat violence.

 Human Rights Watch has accused the state of orchestrating a cover-up of their role in the violence.
 Human rights activists and Indian solicitors have urged that legislation be passed so that "communal violence is treated as genocide."
 Following the violence thousands of Muslims were fired from their places of work, and those who tried to return home had to endure an economic and social boycott.